How to Replace the Samsung DA97-15217B Ice Maker — Step-by-Step Guide

 Understanding the DA97-15217B vs. DA97-15217A: What Changed

-The DA97-15217B represents an updated version of the earlier DA97-15217A ice maker module.
-While both units share identical physical dimensions and mounting points, making them true direct replacements, the DA97-15217B includes several internal improvements that make it worth specifying when ordering a replacement.
+The DA97-15217B is an upgraded version of the earlier DA97-15217A ice maker module.
+While both units have the same physical dimensions and mounting points, the DA97-15217B comes with several internal enhancements that make it a better choice for your refrigerator.

-• Same physical fitment: Despite internal improvements, the DA97-15217B maintains 100% compatibility with all refrigerators that originally used the DA97-15217A
+• Same physical fitment: Despite these internal improvements, the DA97-15217B maintains 100% compatibility with all refrigerators that originally used the DA97-15217A.

-If you have an older Samsung refrigerator currently using the DA97-15217A and it fails, installing the DA97-15217B is not only acceptable but recommended, as you’ll receive the benefit of these reliability improvements without any modifications to your appliance.
+If you have an older Samsung refrigerator currently using the DA97-15217A and it fails, installing the DA97-15217B is not only acceptable but recommended.
+You’ll benefit from these reliability enhancements without needing to modify your appliance.

 Compatible Samsung Refrigerator Models for the DA97-15217B

-The DA97-15217B ice maker module is compatible with numerous Samsung refrigerator models.
-Check your refrigerator’s model number on the interior wall or your documentation to confirm compatibility before purchasing a replacement unit.
+The DA97-15217B ice maker module is compatible with a range of Samsung refrigerator models.
+Always check your refrigerator’s model number on the interior wall or in your documentation to confirm compatibility before making a purchase.

 • Samsung RS25J500D series (all sub-models)